NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 whether that's desirable since you may want to bring back the path via substitution in the future.

+## Ensuring that no temporary output path leaks in the result

+One possible issue with the ca model is that the output paths get moved after being built, which breaks self-references.
+Hash rewriting solves this in most cases, but it is only heuristic and there is no way to truly ensure that we don't leak a self-reference (for example if a self-reference appears in a zipped file − like it's often the case for man pages or java jars, the hash-rewriting machinery won't detect it).
+Having leaking self-references is annoying since

+- These self-references change each time the inputs of the derivation change, making ca useless (because the output will _always_ change when the input change)
+- More annoyingly, these references become dangling and can cause runtime failures

+We however have a way to dectect these: If we have leaking self-references then the output will change if we artificially change its output path.
+This could be integrated in the `--check` option of `nix-store`.

 # Future work

 [future]: #future-work